iotaledger/tips/text/0005-white-flag/0005-white-flag.md

 This RFC is part of a set of protocol changes, [Chrysalis](https://roadmap.iota.org/chrysalis), aiming at improving the network before [Coordicide](https://coordicide.iota.org/) is complete.

-The feature presented in this RFC, White Flag, allows milestones to confirm conflicting bundles by enforcing deterministic ordering of the Tangle and applying only the first bundle(s) that does not violate the ledger state.
+The feature presented in this RFC, White Flag, allows milestones to confirm conflicting messages by enforcing deterministic ordering of the Tangle and applying only the first message(s) that does not violate the ledger state.

 The content of this RFC is based on [Conflict white flag: Mitigate conflict spamming by ignoring conflicts](https://iota.cafe/t/conflict-white-flag-mitigate-conflict-spamming-by-ignoring-conflicts/233).